-Mississippi Horse Park
+Mississippi Horse Park Will Host National Event

-MISSISSIPPI STATE — The eyes of the barrel-racing nation will turn to the Mississippi Horse Park in Starkville on Oct.
+STARKVILLE, Miss.
+(Press Release) — The eyes of the barrel-racing nation will turn to the Mississippi Horse Park in Starkville on Oct.
 17.

 The Mississippi State University facility will host a qualifying event for The American, a major national rodeo.
 Parts of the qualifier will be broadcast nationally on RFD-TV and live-streamed over the Internet.
 This competition is on the first of a three-day event that also will include the Better Barrel Racing Eastern Regional Finals and Horse Poor Barrel Races.